In the face of increasing work loads, new projects starting and new group members arriving, I need to hold on to a fairly strict schedule.

 - Supervision is two-way traffic.
 It’s collaboration.
 To facilitate this, set up a wiki in which you keep a record of your research activities, document reading activities, theoretical advances, experimental work and results, etc. Make sure that I can read and edit it, wherever I am.
 Include brief reports of our meetings on your wiki, with action items made explicit.

-- There are plenty of smart people around you in the ILPS group, in ISLA, in the Informatics Institute, and at the Department of Computer Science at the VU University.
+- There are plenty of smart people around you in the ILPS group, in the Informatics Institute, and in the bigger Amsterdam area.
 Use their brains!